 VERSO Playbook#

 Open source has transformed the way knowledge is created, shared, and sustained.
 Yet, in academic research, the adoption of open source principles often faces structural and cultural barriers.
-The Vermont Research Open Source Program Office (VERSO) was born out of a simple question: How can a university systematically support open source as a pillar of research and innovation?
-This playbook tells the story of VERSO’s creation at the University of Vermont—its vision, its struggles, its successes, and its pivots.
-It is both a roadmap and a candid reflection for anyone seeking to build an Open Source Program Office in an academic setting.
+The Vermont Research Open Source Program Office (VERSO) was create to find, support and grow open source software, open data and open science.
+This playbook attempts to tells the story of VERSO’s creation at the University of Vermont with its vision, struggles, successes and challenges.
+It is both a documentary of our experience and a candid reflection for anyone seeking to build an Open Source Program Office in an academic setting.

 About the University of Vermont#